Start and End Dates

 What If a Course Is Cancelled?

 St. Clair College reserves the right to cancel/reschedule courses as may be necessary from time to time.
-In the event that the College cancels your course, your course fees will be fully refunded and mailed within a 4 to 6 week period.
+In the event that the College cancels your course, your course fees will be fully refunded.

 How Do I Withdraw?

-Part-time students may request to withdraw from a Continuing Education course by emailing the following information to firstname.lastname@example.org
+Students may request to withdraw from a Continuing Education course by completing the Request to Withdraw form.

 Withdrawal from the first official day of class and up to and including the class at the 2/3 point of the course will result in a "DR" (Drop) on the student history file.
 After the 2/3 point in a course, a "WP" (Withdrew Passing) or "WF" (Withdrew Failing) form will need to be completed and recorded for the student history.